ssilwa/ZBT_MidnightMaker/README.md

 ### Matching

 Given the specification and bucketing constraints above, we try to determine if if all the midniths throught the week can be done (a valid assignment).
 This is done by creating a graph that encodes the constraints above and reformulating the problem as a maximum flow problem.
 (Details about this in the section below.)
 If an assignemnt is possible, we are done.
 Otherwise, we take away the specification constraints of the quartile 4 brothers and try agian.
-If we are done, great; otherwise, we take away the specifications of the quartile 3 brothers and try again etc. If there are no specifications of all the brothers, we are guarenteed to find a vlaid assignment (see section below).
-Therefore, this algorithm must terminate.
+If we are done, great; otherwise, we take away the specifications of the quartile 3 brothers and try again etc. If there are no specifications for all the brothers, we are guarenteed to find a valid assignment (see section below).
 ## Detailed Overview of the Algorithm

 ### Graph construction